 DESCRIPTION ADVANTAGES DISADVANTAGES CASH FLOW BENCHMARK Yes/no determination of "did the manager meet the targeted cash flows?"
-Typically simplest Limited ability to do attribution analysis MARKET- BASED BENCHMARK Blend of standard third-party benchmarks with similar duration and credit profile Reasonably easy to implement Increasing differences in evolution of benchmark versus portfolio as time goes on SNAPPED BENCHMARK "Snap" a list of available securities at initial investment and on flow dates Allows for more detailed attribution Most complex; typically manager-provided
+Typically simplest Limited ability to do attribution analysis MARKET-BASED BENCHMARK Blend of standard third-party benchmarks with similar duration and credit profile Reasonably easy to implement Increasing differences in evolution of benchmark versus portfolio as time goes on SNAPPED BENCHMARK "Snap" a list of available securities at initial investment and on flow dates Allows for more detailed attribution Most complex; typically manager-provided

-Views and opinions expressed reflect the current opinions of authors only, and views are subject to change at any time without notice.
+Views and opinions expressed reflect the current opinions of the authors only, and are subject to change at any time without notice.
 Other industry analysts and investment personnel may have different views and opinions.
+Any investment that has the possibility for profits also has the possibility of losses, including the loss of principal.